jetbrains-academy/javascript-fullstack-course/RoutingMiddleware/messages_router/task.md

 ---

 #### DELETE (optional)
-This task is not checked when clicking the `Check` button and does not affect course completion.
+This task is optional and will not be checked when clicking the `Check` button, so it does not affect course completion.

-To delete a message, you will need to:
+To implement message deletion, you will need to:
-- Get its `id` from the route parameters: `req.params.id`.
+- Retrieve the message `id` from the route parameters: `req.params.id`.
-- Perform deletion using `messageService`.
+- Perform the deletion using `messageService`.
-- If the message was not found, return the `404` code with the body `{ message: 'Message not found' }`.
+- If the message is not found, return the `404` code with the body `{ message: 'Message not found' }`.
-- In case of successful deletion, set the response code to `204` (`No Content`): `res.status(204).send()`.
+- If deletion is successful, return the `204` (`No Content`) code with `res.status(204).send()`.

-Remember to change test cases declaration from `xit` to `it` to make them works in the `backend/__test__/messages.test.js` file.
+Remember to update the test cases in the `backend/__test__/messages.test.js` file by replacing `xit` with `it` to activate them.

 <div class="hint" title="Route parameters">

-[Earlier](course://GettingStartedExpress/sum_route_implementation) in the course, we used query parameters:
+[Earlier](course://GettingStartedExpress/sum_route_implementation) in the course, we used query parameters like this:
 ```text
 /some_route?id=value
 ```
-And later in the code, we could use this parameter as follows:
+In the code, we used this parameter as follows:
 ```js
 req.query.id
 ```

-But there is another way, where the value is part of the URL:
+However, there is also another method where values are part of the URL:
 ```text
 /some_route/value
 ```
-To use this method, you first need to specify a placeholder when declaring the handler (`'/:id'`) in this case.
+This method requires specifying a placeholder (e.g., `'/:id'`) when declaring the handler.
-This will allow you to access the passed value using the name specified in the placeholder:
+This allows you to access the value using the name specified in the placeholder:
 ```js
 req.params.id
 ```